-A STOP or CALL EXIT statement was missing from the mainline program, and an attempt was made to execute an END statement.
+A STOP, CALL EXIT, or transfer of control statement was missing from the mainline program, and an attempt was made to execute an END statement.

 LIST SIZE ERROR

 The number of elements in the list of a READ statement exceeds the number of data items in the logical record.